De Unie, in your interest

 Your employer can give you the opportunity to retrain through courses, training or studies.
 Sounds nice of course, but check carefully who will ultimately pay for the costs.
 For example, your contract may state that you must pay back the study costs if you resign within a certain period.

 If your contract does not state anything about illness, your employer must pay you at least 70 percent of your salary during the first two years that you are ill, up to a maximum of the maximum daily wage.
-In the first year, you must also receive the minimum wage anyway.
-Many collective labor agreements state that 100 percent wages are still paid in the first year and 70 percent in the second year.
+In the first year you must also receive the minimum wage in any case.
+Many collective labor agreements include a supplement to this.
 Your contract may also state that you will not receive a salary for the first two days; these are called wage-free waiting days.
-Check carefully what is stated in your agreement or the collective labor agreement about illness, so that you are not faced with unpleasant surprises.
+Check carefully what your agreement or collective labor agreement states about illness, so that you are not faced with unpleasant surprises.

 Additional provisions that may apply to your employment contract are included in a collective labor agreement and personnel guide (also known as company regulations).
 Whether a collective labor agreement applies and if so, which one is, is often stated in your employment contract.
 It is also often stated whether agreements from an employee guide apply to you.